Skip to main content

 Must-Try Dishes: Neapolitan-style pizza, Pesto pasta, Panna cotta

-What makes it special: Pizza-first Italian with a big bar and a standout backyard space.
+What Makes it Special: Pizza-first Italian with a big bar and a standout backyard space.

-$$ Hunters Point
+$$ Long Island City-Hunters Point

 A neighborhood craft-beer anchor that does the rare thing: the food holds its own alongside the taps, so happy hour can turn into an actual meal.
 The room is casual and lived-in, built for repeat visits rather than special occasions.